 - 9.1 Executive Committee.
 The Corporation shall have a standing Executive Committee, which shall consist of the President, Treasurer, Secretary, and two other directors nominated by the President and confirmed by the Board.
 The Executive Committee will have the power to act for the Board between Board meetings as to those matters which, in the reasonable opinion of the Executive Committee, cannot be deferred until the next regularly-scheduled Board meeting, with the following conditions and limitations: (i) the Executive Committee may not reverse a decision previously made by the Board, including a Board decision to table a motion or resolution; (ii) if time reasonably permits, the Executive Committee shall send to all Board members advance e-mail notice of its intention to act for the Board, which notice shall describe the intended action and solicit the views of Board members with respect to such action; and (iii) the Executive Committee shall present an oral or written report at each Board meeting with respect to actions taken by the Executive Committee between Board meetings on behalf of the Board.
 The Executive Committee may not act with respect to the matters specified in subdivisions (a)(1) through (a)(8) of Corporations Code section 7212 or any successor to said subdivisions.

-- 9.2 Nominating Committee.
-The Corporation shall have a standing Nominating Committee, which shall be chaired by the Immediate Past President, or the most recent Past President willing to serve, who shall appoint up to 5 other Past Presidents to the Committee.
-Prior to or at each meeting of the Board at which officers will be elected, the Nominating Committee shall advise the Board of its recommendations of the persons to be elected. (effective January 14, 2012)
+- 9.2 Past Presidents Committee.
+The Corporation shall have a standing Past Presidents Committee, which shall be chaired by the Immediate Past President, or the most recent Past President willing to serve, who shall appoint at least two other Past Presidents to the Committee.
+Prior to or at each meeting of the Board at which officers will be elected, the Past Presidents Committee shall advise the Board of its recommendations of the persons to be elected.

 - 9.3 Other Committees.
 The Corporation may have such committees as may from time to time be designated by resolution of the Board.